luigisaetta/ai-assistant-4-datascience/README.md

 * MODEL_ID
 * type of OCI auth to use
 * service endpoint
-* OCID of your OCI compartments
+* OCID of your OCI compartment

 ## Generative AI customizations
 If you want to change the prompts used, they're in